2022 World Track and Field Championships: Day-by-day guide to the women's events at Oregon22

 Ukraine’s Yaroslava Mahuchikh is the women’s high jump favorite after posting the three best marks of 2022 so far.
 Mahuchikh, 20, also won the indoor world title in March after fleeing her hometown of Dnipropetrovsk following Russia’s invasion.

 Fellow Ukrainian Iryna Gerashchenko, fourth at the Tokyo Olympics, should also be in the mix.
-And don’t count out American Vashti Cunningham, the 2019 world bronze medalist.
+American Vashti Cunningham, the 2019 world bronze medalist, failed to qualify for the final — the first big surprise of these 2022 World Championships.

 Also of note: Three-time reigning world champion Mariya Lasitskene will be absent as a result of World Athletics’ ban on Russian and Belarusian athletes following the invasion of Ukraine.
 Lasitskene previously competed as an “Authorized Neutral Athlete (ANA),” as a result of World Athletics’ other ongoing ban on Russia due the country’s state-sponsored doping program.

-Note: UPDATE: Chase Ealey makes history as first American woman to win shot put world title